Branding

 Included

-• Printed material such as leaflets, brochures, business cards, annual reports, packaging, direct mail etc.
+• Printed brand applications (leaflets, brochures, business cards, annual reports, direct mail, etc.)

-The implementation must have been published during the previous calendar year (and up to the day of the current deadline), and can’t be self-promotional.
+The implementation must have been published within the previous calendar year (2025) and up to the submission deadline (13 February 2026).

 Files to prepare

-Please include samples of the implementation such as business cards, leaflets, brochures, annual reports etc.
+Please send physical samples of the implementation where possible (e.g., business cards, brochures, leaflets, packaging, printed materials).

 Definition